mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 - AtLeastOnce_2 – messages are received and settled at the receiver without waiting for the sender to settle.
 - ExactlyOnce_3 – messages are received, the sender settles and then the receiver settles.

+> MP Note:
+>
 > This mapping requirements must be reviewed against AMQP specification.
 It seems that the `BrokerTransportQualityOfService` is defined by the configuration model and not exist if this model is not used.

 #### `Keep Alive`

 If the `KeepAliveTime` is set on a `WriterGroup`, a value slightly higher than the configured value of the group should be used as idle timeout of the connection ensuring that the connection is disconnected if the keep alive message was not sent by any writer.
 Otherwise, if no `KeepAliveTime` is specified, the implementation should set a reasonable default value.

+> MP NOTE
+>
 > It must be explained what the connection means.
-The AMQP define connection: **Containers**, session and Link.
+The AMQP define connection for:
+> - **Containers**,
+> - session
+> - Link.

 When setting the maximum message sizes for the Link, the `MaxNetworkMessageSize` of the PubSubGroup shall be used.
 If this value is 0, the implementation chooses a reasonable maximum.

 Other limits are up to the implementation and depend on the capabilities of the OS or or the capabilities of the device the Publisher or Subscriber is running on, and can be made configurable through configuration model extensions or by other means.

 > this setting is related to the **PubSub Application and **Container** interoperability except the scenario where the **Subscriber** is implemented as **Container**.

 ## Notices for Implementer

 In the article [Networking of SemanticData Library](README.MD#message-transport) the section *Message Transport* contains description covering instruction for the external AMQP handling components.
 An example how to implement the Transport layer over the UDP protocol is illustrated by the project [UA Data Example Application](../ReferenceApplication/README.MD).
-This application uses two implementations of the `IMessageHandlerFactory`:

-* `ConsumerMessageHandlerFactory` - to create communication infrastructure for the consumer role
-* `ProducerMessageHandlerFactory` - to create communication infrastructure for the producer role

-It has been implements by the following classes providing the required interfaces:

-* `BinaryUDPPackageReader` - implements `IMessageReader` inheriting from `BinaryDecoder`
-* `BinaryUDPPackageWriter` - implements `IMessageWriter` inheriting from `BinaryEncoder`

 ## See also